 edible SOUTH SHORE & SOUTH COAST roots…

-As a life long foodist, previous owner of an independent bookstore, and a native Hanoverian; together with, Michael Hart, her longtime life-partner and award-winning artist, all of her loves came together.
-With Michael’s creative abilities and willingness to explore and sample strange and wonderful foods, they started traversing the South Shore and South Coast in search of the stories that define their native homeland; a long overdue journey exploring the wonder in their own backyards.
+As a lifelong foodie, the previous owner of an independent bookstore, and a native Hanoverian; together with, Michael Hart, her longtime life-partner and award-winning artist, all of her loves came together.
+With Michael’s creative abilities and willingness to explore and sample strange and wonderful foods, they started traversing the South Shore and South Coast in search of the stories that define their native homeland; a long-overdue journey exploring the wonder in their own backyards.

-We hope you enjoy your time spent with us.
+We appreciate you joining us on this journey and hope you enjoy yourselves.
 Thank you for visiting and for your love of local food.

-Our friends at South Shore Organics did us the honor of profiling us in their newsletter, copied below.
+And our friends at South Shore Organics (now closed) did us the honor of profiling us in their newsletter (copied below.)

 What work experiences have you had prior to this?

 I grew up in my family’s bookstore.
 We owned the Paperback Booksmith in the Hanover Mall for over 30 years.
-My first job was rubbish removal at age 9 (my father always told me labor laws don’t apply to family members).
-After we closed in 2005 I worked for Crate & Barrel and then Whole Foods.
-Currently I am Book Manager for Hudson Group at Logan Airport.
-I work on edible South Shore when I’m not at Hudson.
+My first job was rubbish removal at age 9.

 How many people work on the magazine?